ToTheHien/Landsat-8-Image-Supervised-Classification-using-Google-Earth-Engine-/Procedure.md

 *gmoMaxEnt()*

-Those result are list in evaluated order from left to right/ top to bottom.
+Those result are list in evaluated order from top to bottom.
 From the real image we clarify that the *gmoMaxEnt()* algorithm is the most pertinent algorithm for our classification